JellyRollJunior/outfit-vault/README.md

 ## Outfit Vault

-A Java android mobile app for saving outfit photos and details.
+An android mobile app built in Java for saving outfit photos and details.

     AKA KEEP YOUR FITS FRESH WITHOUT THE MENTAL STRAIN OF REMEMBERING EVERY OUTFIT.